top of page

 Is it legal?

-It depends where you are.
+It depends on where you are.
 Broadly speaking, it is legal in Scotland and some parts of Dartmoor in England, but not legal in the rest of England and Wales to camp without the landowner's permission.
 Although many national parks do allow it if you follow their wild camping rules, e.g. no fires, camp late, leave early, 1-night stay, leave no trace.
-Let us discuss each of those in more details:
+Let us discuss each of those in more detail:

 Dartmoor: Wild camping is allowed on some of the open moorland parts, denoted in their Interactive Map.
 As long as you follow their Backpacking Guide you should be ok.